HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/configparam.md

     Make sure that the administration location can only be accessed from a network that can be accessed by a your system administrator.

-2. Open the [`config.json`](#understanding-configuration).
-The default configuration settings are here, [config.json](/docs/references/security/configjson.md).
+2. Open the [`config.json`](#understanding-configuration) in `Config` button.
+The default configuration settings opens,, [config.json](/docs/references/security/configjson.md).

-3. Only copy the one where you need to change your `config.json` values in any text/code app such as vscode, notepad,notepad++ etc.
+3. Only copy the function where you need to change your `config.json` values in any text/code app such as vscode, notepad, notepad++ etc.

       Example: